ellen-izz/Micro-Mouse/README.md

-# Greenery – WRO Future Engineers Project
+# Khadra – WRO Future Engineers Project
 **Team Triobotics**

 ## Introduction
-This repository contains all engineering materials for our project **Greenery**, a self-driven vehicle model built by **Team Triobotics** to participate in the **WRO Future Engineers competition 2022**.
+This repository contains all engineering materials for our project **Khadra**, a self-driven vehicle model built by **Team Triobotics** to participate in the **WRO Future Engineers competition 2025**.
 Our main objective was to design, simulate, and implement a self-driving robotic vehicle that can navigate autonomously using sensors and control algorithms.

 ## Our Journey